 - This chromosome-level assembly is a powerful new tool for basic and applied research on this and related invasive bivalves.
 The researchers identified several genes with roles in shell growth and hardening, byssal thread secretion and attachment, and tolerance of thermal and other stressors.
 These and others are targets for development of control technologies.

-The paper can be read on the bioRxiv website: The Genome of the Zebra Mussel, Dreissena polymorpha: A Resource for Invasive Species Research.
-Michael A. McCartney, Benjamin Auch, Thomas Kono, Sophie Mallez, Ying Zhang, Angelico Obille, Aaron Becker, Juan E. Abrahante, John Garbe, Jonathan P. Badalamenti, Adam Herman, Hayley Mangelson, Ivan Liachko, Shawn Sullivan, Eli D. Sone, Sergey Koren, Kevin A.T.
+The paper can be read on the website of the journal G3: Michael A. McCartney, Benjamin Auch, Thomas Kono, Sophie Mallez, Ying Zhang, Angelico Obille, Aaron Becker, Juan E. Abrahante, John Garbe, Jonathan P. Badalamenti, Adam Herman, Hayley Mangelson, Ivan Liachko, Shawn Sullivan, Eli D. Sone, Sergey Koren, Kevin A.T.
 Silverstein, Kenneth B. Beckman, Daryl M. Gohl.
-2019.
+The Genome of the Zebra Mussel, Dreissena polymorpha: A Resource for Invasive Species Research.
+2021.
+G3 12(2). doi: 10.1093/g3journal/jkab423.
 (MI PIs are in bold; MSI staff members are in italics)